A commenter on Facebook made a statement which is often heard in the USA:

 At 2:58, a bus barely outpaces a bicyclist through the roundabout.
 The bicyclist turns right, but the bus driver has no way to know that he will.
 The bus driver is either very highly skilled at judging the bicyclist’s speed, or reckless.
 The bicyclist would have had to yield to the bus if going slightly faster and continuing around the roundabout.

 Starting at 3:00, several bicyclists enter traveling the wrong way on the bikeway or sidewalk.
 Some turn right but others pass close to a doorway which a pedestrian has just exited, and a blind corner, and cross from right to left in the crosswalk or bikeway.
 An articulated bus enters the roundabout and these bicyclists pass behind it.
-Other bicyclist traveling counterclockwise around the roundabout will have to yield to the long bus, though this occurs outside the field of view of the video.
+Other bicyclists traveling counterclockwise around the roundabout will have to yield to the long bus, though this occurs outside the field of view of the video.

 At 3:45, bicyclists share the bikeway around the roundabout with a skateboarder and motor-scooter rider.